 This columbarium has been proposed for a prominent family with four generations in the relatively young city of Spokane.
 The sculpture adds a columbarium to the existing 19th century colonnade of white marble.
-The sculpture rests on a stone plinth and is flanked by two battered stone shoulders that are designed at seating height.
+It rests on a stone plinth flanked by two battered stone shoulders that are designed at seating height.
 These shoulders form the columbarium for the internment up to 40 bronze canisters containing the ashes of family members.

 The plinth base will likely be carved with one of two quotes.
-The first, “To live in the hearts we leave behind is not to die” is by the contemporary author, Thomas Campbell.
+The first, “To live in the hearts we leave behind is not to die” by the contemporary author, Thomas Campbell.
 The second option, by Horace, is in Latin.
 “Plurus et umbra sumas” translates as, “We are but dust and shadow.”
-Which ever quote is ultimately chosen, it is to be hand-caved in V-cut lettering.
+Whichever quote is ultimately chosen, it is to be hand-carved in V-cut lettering.